MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

 Embed the name of all types.
 When this option is disabled, only names of declared :ref:`required types <section.classpath.elements.types>` are embedded.
+This option affects code size.

 .. _enable_group_methods: